The Winged Avenger: Plot

 One night, a figure in a bird costume breaks into the office of Simon Roberts, the owner of a publishing company, and slashes him to death.
 As Roberts’ office was on the top floor of a skyscraper, Steed and Peel are called in by Roberts’ son Peter to investigate the murder due to the improbability of an assailant being able to access the office.
 Steed and Peel are baffled but resolve to continue looking into the matter as Roberts is not the first businessman to be killed in such circumstances.
 That night, Peter is also murdered in the same office and manner as his father, further confusing the two agents.

 An audio dictation made by Peter just before he died refers to an ongoing legal battle between the Roberts publishing company and Sir Lexius Cray, an acclaimed mountaineer who is one of their authors.
 The battle is over the profits from Cray’s memoirs.
 Peel meets with Cray, who she discovers to be a carer of numerous birds.
 Cray’s butler Tay-Ling knows the assailant's identity and proceeds to blackmail them.
 Peel returns to Cray’s country mansion at night to further investigate and discovers the assailant entering the grounds, but it is too late to save Tay-Ling from being murdered.

 Cray confronts Peel, and the two discuss the murder.
 Based on evidence found by Tay-Ling’s body, Cray reveals that an inventor named Professor Poole had previously asked him to endorse a pair of boots that allowed the wearer to climb quickly up walls.
 Steed and Peel go to visit Poole, who is significantly eccentric and obsessed with birds, to the extent that he acts like one whenever he can.
-With no leads, Steed and Peel identify ruthless industrialist Dumayn as the most likely next target.
+With no leads, Steed and Peel identify ruthless industrialist Edward J. Dumayn as the most likely next target.
 Before they can meet him, Dumayn is also killed by the bird-like assailant.
 The manner and marks of the murders lead the two to consider how similar the assailant is to the ‘Winged Avenger’, the hero of a comic book that Peel found just by Tay-Ling’s body.